lblebasheer/ebpf-ldms/README.md

 in the stack-limited eBPF environment with no access to heap allocated memory.
-The ebpf_streamer daemon reads messages off of the ring buffer map, expands them into JSON, appends some metadata and submits them to the chosen stream of an LDMS daemon at a configurable location.
+The ebpf_streamer daemon reads messages off of the ring buffer map, expands them into JSON, appends some metadata and submits them to the chosen stream of an LDMS daemon at a configurable location, the default being the `ldmsd` running on `localhost`.

 ## eBPF producer example